Identity politics: Terminology

+The Oxford English Dictionary traces the phrase "identity politics" to 1973.

+Mark Mazower writes of the late 20th century: "In general, political activism increasingly revolved ... around issues of 'identity.'
+At some point in the 1970s this term was borrowed from social psychology and applied with abandon to societies, nations and groups."

 During the late 1970s, increasing numbers of women—namely Jewish women, women of color, and lesbians—criticized the assumption of a common "woman's experience" irrespective of unique differences in race, ethnicity, class, sexuality, and culture.
-The term "identity politics" was coined by the Combahee River Collective in 1977.
+The term identity politics was (re-)coined by the Combahee River Collective in 1977.
 The collective group of women saw identity politics as an analysis that introduced opportunity for Black women to be actively involved in politics, while simultaneously acting as a tool to authenticate Black women's personal experiences.
-In the ensuing decades, it has been employed in myriad cases with different connotations dependent upon the term's context.
-It subsequently gained currency with the emergence of social activism, manifesting in various dialogues within the feminist, American civil rights, and LGBT movements, as well as multiple nationalist and postcolonial organizations.
+In the ensuing decades, the term has been employed in myriad cases with different connotations dependent on context.
+It subsequently gained currency with the emergence of social activism, manifesting in various dialogues within the feminist, American civil-rights, and LGBT movements, as well as within multiple nationalist and postcolonial organizations.

 In academic usage, the term identity politics refers to a wide range of political activities and theoretical analyses rooted in experiences of injustice shared by different, often excluded social groups.
-In this context, identity politics aims to reclaim greater self-determination and political freedom for marginalized peoples through understanding particular paradigms and lifestyle factors, and challenging externally imposed characterizations and limitations, instead of organizing solely around status quo belief systems or traditional party affiliations.
+In this context, identity politics aims to reclaim greater self-determination and political freedom for marginalized peoples through understanding particular paradigms and lifestyle factors, and challenging externally-imposed characterizations and limitations, instead of organizing solely around status quo belief-systems or traditional party-affiliations.
 Identity is used "as a tool to frame political claims, promote political ideologies, or stimulate and orient social and political action, usually in a larger context of inequality or injustice and with the aim of asserting group distinctiveness and belonging and gaining power and recognition."